mwermelinger/doper/.github/ISSUE_TEMPLATE/error-report.md

 ---
 name: Error report
-about: Report an error to help improve the exercises
+about: Report an error in the exercises
 title: ''
 labels: bug
 assignees: ''